dfinity/vessel/README.md

 put a branch name, a commit hash or a tag in there.

 **CAREFUL:** `vessel` has no way of invalidating "moving" references like a branch name.
-If you push a new commit to the branch you'll need to manually reset your caches and re-install.
+If you push a new commit to the branch you'll need to run `vessel install --force` to bypass your local cache.

 ### How do I add a local package to my package set?